NetflexSites/site-template/README.md

 # Netflex Site Template

-The netflex site template contains the folder structure and a sass version of bootstrap v 3.7 with watcher for sass and js pre configured.
-The site template will update as we update our foundation templates.

-## Placement:
+This is a basic project skeleton for Netlfex based sites.
+It comes preconfigured with webpack for JS and SCSS compilation.
+It is set up with Bootstrap 4 and JQuery.

+Webpack will compile and autoprefix SCSS files, and compile ES6 JS files to be comaptible with all browsers from IE11 and up.

+Webpack also generates source maps automatically.

+#### Built assets will always have the name `bundle.js` and `bundle.scss`.
+This can be changed in the `webpack.config.js` file.

+#### If you do change this, please update your `.gitignore` to avoid getting the built assets commited into the repository.

+# Paths

-* public/assets/js - all javascripts for bootstrap
+* public/assets/js - Compiled JS files
-* public/assets/fonts - glyphicon icons
+* public/assets/css - Compiled SCSS files
-* assets/sass - bootstrap sass source
+* assets/sass - Source SCSS files
+* assets/js - Source JS files
-* config/watch.json - watcher configuration for sass and javascript files
+* config/watch.json - Deprecated.
+See webpack.config.js instead
 * vendor/ - Composer dependencies

-# Contribute

-To contribute, please send us a pull request.

 # Testing local

-Run `composer install` in the root of this project to set up the dev dependencies.
+Run `composer install` and `yarn` (or `npm install`) in the root of this project to set up the dev dependencies.

-Create .env file with keys `NF_PUBLIC_KEY` and `NF_PRIVATE_KEY`, or add credentials to `/config/api.json`.
+Create a `.env` file with keys `NF_PUBLIC_KEY` and `NF_PRIVATE_KEY` If a `api.json` (deprecated) is detected in the config directory, it will automatically be upgraded to a `.env` file.

+To compile assets:

+`yarn build` or `npm run build`

+To watch assets:

+`yarn dev` or `npm run dev`

 To run local test server: